 A showerproof garment has a tight weave and some kind of waterproof coating on either the inside or outside.
 It should be adequately weatherproof for your rain-spattered dash across the carpark, and will protect you while you fumble for your umbrella, but it won’t stand up to prolonged rain.

 Full waterproofing usually involves a synthetic fabric that has been laminated or coated with waterproof material like rubber, PVC, PU or wax.
 Although practical, it’s tricky to find a smart waterproof coat, especially one that looks good when worn over a suit.

 If you’re after a raincoat to wear with smart business attire, go for a longer streamlined style made from a tightly woven fabric like cotton.
-Think Harrington jackets, trench coats and macs.
+Think covert coats, trench coats and macs.
 These will protect you from brief showers – if you’re worried about the rain, buy yourself a decent gentleman’s umbrella.

 Choose the right size